dazuma/toys/toys/docs/guide.md

 "Rakefile" that defines rake tasks scoped to a directory.
 In many cases, Toys can be used as a replacement for Rake.
-Indeed, the Toys repository itself contains a `.toys.rb` file that defines tools for running tests, builds, and so forth, instead of a Rakefile that is otherwise often used for this purpose.
+Indeed, the Toys repository itself contains a `.toys.rb` file that defines tools for running tests, builds, and so forth, instead of a Rakefile.

 This section will explore the differences between Toys and Rake, and describe how to use Toys for some of the things traditionally done with Rake.